skoenig/vimwiki-todo/README.md

 - Edit the todo list with your default editor: `todo edit`
 - Move all checked off tasks to the archive file: `todo archive`

-For all commands, use the `help` command.

 ## Installation
 Run `make install` to install `todo` into `TODO_DIR` (defaults to `~/vimwiki`).

-`todo` is your command line tool to interact with a file named `todo.md`, have a look at it's commands with `todo help`.

 To automate the creation of recurring tasks, you will need to setup `recur.py` as a daily cron job.
 This is best suited for people who work with their workstation every day anyhow.
 For everyone else, [anacron](https://linux.die.net/man/8/anacron) might be the solution.